pingcap/docs-dm/en/shard-merge-best-practices.md

 - Follow the corresponding manual solution to handle the scenario if the failure of automatically releasing the sharding DDL lock is one of the [listed abnormal scenarios](manually-handling-sharding-ddl-locks.md#supported-scenarios).
 - Redo the entire data migration task if it is an unsupported scenario: First, empty the data in the downstream database and the `dm_meta` information associated with the migration task; then, re-execute the full and incremental data replication.

+## Handle conflicts between primary keys or unique indexes across multiple sharded tables

+Data from multiple sharded tables might cause conflicts between the primary keys or the unique keys.
+You need to check each primary key or unique index in these sharded tables.
+Here, three situations are listed to help you solve the conflicts.

+- Sharded key: Usually, the same sharded key only exists in one sharded table, which means no data conflict is caused.
+- Auto-increment primary key：The auto-increment primary key of each sharded tables counts separately,......In this condition, you need to refer to the next section 每个分表的自增主键会单独计数，因此会出现范围重叠的情况[Handle conflicts of auto-increment primary key](shard-merge-best-practices.md#handle-conflicts-of-auto-increment-primary-key) to solve it.
+- Other primary keys or unique indexes: you need to analyze based on the logic of the tables.
+If data conflicts occur, you can also refer to the next section [Handle conflicts of auto-increment primary key](shard-merge-best-practices.md#handle-conflicts-of-auto-increment-primary-key) to solve it.

 ## Handle conflicts of auto-increment primary key

 This section introduces two recommended solutions to handle conflicts of auto-increment primary key.